blaz-r/pi_pico_neopixel/README.md

 pixels = Neopixel(10, 0, 0, "RGBW")
 ```

 Mind that you can use whichever order of RGB / RGBW you want (GRB, WRGB, GRB, RGWB ...).
 This only represents order of data sent to led-strip, all functions still work with RGBW order.
 Exact order of leds should be on package of your led-strip.
-(My BTF-lights sk6812 has GRBW)
+(My BTF-lights sk6812 has GRBW).

 This class has many methods, two main ones being show() which sends the data to the strip, and set_pixel which sets the color values for a particular LED.
 The parameters are LED number and a tuple of form (red, green blue) or (red, green, blue, white) with the colors taking values between 0 and 255.